Chat with us, powered by LiveChat

 Can I apply my military benefits toward the program tuition?

 Yes.
-The program is approved by the U.S. Department of Veterans Affairs, and students can apply their military education and training benefits toward the cost of tuition.
+Because the program is approved by the U.S. Department of Veterans Affairs, students can apply their GI benefits toward the cost of tuition.
 Benefits may vary based on your service.
-Please check your GI Bill letter or Certificate of Eligibility to see how much of your tuition and fees will be covered by your VA benefits.
-VA and military prospective students should contact the UF Office of Student Veteran Services (vacounselor@ufl.edu, (352) 294-2948) for information on how to use their education and training benefits.
+Please check your GI Bill Letter or Certificate of Eligibility to see how much of your tuition and fees will be covered by your VA benefits.

 How many credit hours are required to complete the program?